 Cucumber, muskmelon, squash, and watermelon can be transplanted into the garden after May 1 since they require warm temperatures to grow.
 Sow seeds around April 15 because they will be ready to transplant in two to three weeks.
+They become difficult to transplant as they grow longer.

-When starting seeds of cabbage, broccoli, eggplant, pepper, and tomato, use an artificial growing medium of peat moss and perlite or a commercial seedling mix available at garden centers.
-These types of media do not contain disease-causing pathogens that may harm the emerging seedlings.
+When starting seeds, use an artificial growing medium of peat moss and perlite or a commercial seedling mix available at garden centers.
+These do not contain disease-causing pathogens that may harm the emerging seedlings.
 Add water to the growing medium to moisten the amount needed.
-Take a plastic tray or container, such as the bottom of a milk jug or plastic sandwich container, with holes poked in the bottom, and fill it with moistened medium.
+Take a plastic tray or container, such as the bottom of a milk jug or plastic sandwich container, with holes poked in the bottom.
+Fill it with moistened medium.
 Dry medium is difficult to moisten evenly after it is placed in a container.

 Sow seeds in rows within the container, or broadcast seeds over the growing medium.
-Lightly cover the seeds with growing medium and moisten the soil slightly with water to remove air pockets around the seeds.
+Lightly cover the seeds and moisten the soil slightly with water to remove air pockets around the seeds.
 Place the seeded container in a plastic bag to keep the top of the growing medium from drying out quickly.
 Keep them at room temperature until seedlings begin to emerge.
-Then remove the plastic bag and place the container in a suitable growing area on top of something to catch the water running through it.
+Then remove the plastic bag and place the container on top of something to catch the water running through it.
+To save time transplanting seedlings, eggplant, pepper, and tomato seeds can be planted directly into individual containers.